FILM SUBMISSIONS WILL BE ACCEPTED BEGINNING DECEMBER 15TH, 2017!

 Student Conservation Film – No Submission Fee

 Student conservation films (narrative, fiction or documentary) use the power of imagery to inform and inspire audiences to become engaged in conservation.
-Students must be enrolled in an accredited high school, undergraduate or graduate school.
+Students must be enrolled in an accredited high school, undergraduate or graduate school during completion on the film within the past two years.
 Film must not have been produced as a work for hire.
+Students must provide name of accredited school and contact information for the student’s advisor.
+Films of any length will be considered.

 Early bird $35